 To paraphrase, the whole story goes like this:

-- Fleming discovered a mould he called penicillin, but couldn’t characterize it.
+- Fleming discovered a mould he called penicillium, but couldn’t characterize it.

-- Florey’s team in Oxford isolated and purified enough to make test quantities.
+- Florey’s team in Oxford isolated and purified enough to make test quantities, but they couldn’t make it any more than gram quantities

-- A J Moyer’s team devised the commercial process and patented it.
+- A J Moyer’s team devised the commercial process to make penicillin in exponentially greater quantities, and patented THE PROCESS NOT THE MOLECULE.

 Fast forward to the industry as it is today.
 Based on his discovery, Fleming would have patented as many molecular structures as he possibly could, in the hope that one of them was the magic bullet.
 His chances of finding it would have been almost zilch; one in 10,000 according to the US Government Accountability Office.
 He would have selected 250 of those molecules and got five to testing in the clinic (the other 245 go in the bin).
 The one that got to market would probably not have been penicillin, rather a poor relation with the bones marketed out of it.